 - Increasing volume beyond a limit can damage speakers.

 Apart from these, the makers of VLC are also working to bring 360-degree video support to the VLC on computers.

 How to install VLC in Linux?

-SMPlayer isn’t a Linux media player built from scratch but by putting a graphical interface built on top of the MPlayer.
-Licensed under GNU GPLv2, the Linux media player was developed by Ricardo Villalba in 2006.
+SMPlayer is a Linux media player that was built by putting a graphical interface built on top of the MPlayer.
+Licensed under GNU GPLv2, Ricardo Villalba developed the Linux media player in 2006.

 SMPlayer is also capable of running almost any type of audio/video media without requiring any external codecs.
 I would happily choose SMPlayer as an alternative to VLC.
 Although, it wasn’t able to play a 4K video smoothly but performed better than VLC.

 Here are some pros and cons of SMPlayer: